aalemayhu/xdp-playground/Challenge.md

 present the challenge.
 To create a new challenge you need to

-- Create a new HTML file in `public/pages`, for example `public/pages/7.html` or some other free number.
+- Create a new HTML file in `public/pages`, for example `public/pages/7.html` or some other available number.
 You can use the [public/pages/TEMPLATE.html][t] as base.
 This file will describe your challenge to the user.
 You might want to include some background information or other descriptions before presenting the task.